-The university responds promptly when there is an incident report concerning discrimination or sexual misconduct.
-When you file an incident report, the Office of Equity will contact the person who experienced the sexual misconduct or discrimination to provide information about options through the office, including supportive measures, resources, reporting options, and the investigation process.
+When the Office of Equity receives an incident report, it will contact the person who experienced the sexual misconduct or discrimination (the Claimant) to provide information about reporting options, supportive measures, designated confidential resources, and the Office of Equity grievance process.

 Privacy of Information Shared

 The Office of Equity and any other Reporting Employee(s) who receives a disclosure of Sexual Misconduct will respect and safeguard the privacy of the individual(s) involved.
 The Office of Equity will only disclose information as necessary to provide supportive measures, to investigate a formal complaint, when needed to ensure a non-discriminatory environment and/or the safety of campus and campus community members, or to otherwise meet its responsibilities under state and federal law, and USU’s policies and procedures.